corda/corda/docs/source/api-flows.rst

 * Prevent double-spends if the transaction has inputs
 * Serve as a timestamping authority if the transaction has a time-window

-There are several ways to retrieve a notary from the network map:
+A notary can be retrieved from the network map as follows:

 .. container:: codeset